topolvm/topolvm/docs/topolvm-controller.md

 ### `/pod/mutate`

-Mutate new Pods to add `topolvm.cybozu.com/capacity` resource request to its first container.
+Mutate new Pods to add `capacity.topolvm.io/<volume group name>` resource request to its first container.
 This resource request will be used by [`topolvm-scheduler`](./topolvm-scheduler.md) to filter and score Nodes.